Moropant Trimbak Pingle

-Moropant Trimbak Pingale (1620–1683), was the first peshwa of the Maratha Empire, serving on Shivaji Maharaj's Ashta Pradhan (Council of Eight Ministers).
+Moropant Trimbak Pingale (1620–1683), was a Maratha military commander who also served as the first Peshwa of the Maratha Empire during the reign of Chhatrapati Shivaji as a member of Ashta Pradhan (Council of Eight Ministers).

 Early life

 Moropant Trimbak Pingle was born to a Deshastha Brahmin family in 1620 Nimgaon.
-In 1647, he joined Chhatrapati Shivaji in establishing the Maratha Empire.
+In 1647, he joined Chhatrapati Shivaji Maharaj in establishing the Maratha Empire.

-Career
+Military career

 He was one of the warriors who participated in the successful 1659 battle of Shivaji Maharaj's forces against the forces of Bijapur's Adil Shah which immediately followed Adil Shah's general Afzalkhān's death at Jāwali.
 He also participated in the battles at Trimbakeshwar Fort and Wāni-Dindori against the Mughal Empire.
 He participated in Shivaji's invasion of Surat in 1664.
-He also participated in the Battle of Salher Moropant surrounded and attacked the 25,000 strong Mughal infantry at Salher with his 20,000 infantry.
-Prominent maratha sardar and Shivaji's childhood friend Suryaji Kakde was killed by a Zamburak cannon in the battle.
+He also participated in the Battle of Salher.
+Moropant surrounded and attacked the 25,000 strong Mughal infantry at Salher with his 20,000 infantry.
+Prominent Maratha Sardar and Shivaji's childhood friend Suryaji Kakde was killed by a Zamburak cannon in the battle.
 Chhatrapati Sambhaji son of Shivaji stayed with Moropant's relatives in Mathura after their escape from Agra..

 Moropant introduced sound revenue administration to Shivaji's regime, and played an important role in resource planning concerning defenses and maintenance of strategic forts.
 He was also responsible for the construction and administration of Pratapgad.
-At Chhatrapati Shivaji's death, Moropant Pinglay was working as a supervisor of fort development activities in Nashik District for the Salher-Mulher forts.
-Under Shivaji Maharaj's successor, Chhatrapati Sambhaji, he also participated in the battle of Burhanpur in 1681.
+At Chhatrapati Shivaji's death, Moropant Pingale was working as a supervisor of fort development activities in Nashik District for the Salher-Mulher forts.
+Under Shivaji Maharaj's successor, Chhatrapati Sambhaji, he also participated in the battle of Burhanpur in 1681 which resulted in the sacking of the important Mughal trade centre of Burhanpur.
+He was killed during an ambush by Mughal forces in 1683.